makomweb/symfony-5-the-fast-track/README.md

 ## Preparing the SPA for Symfony 5.1

 Instead of running `yarn add node-sass "sass-loader@^9.0"` you can run `yarn add node-sass sass-loader`.

+## Running the SPA with accessing the API

+To workaround environment variables issues with the API-Endpoint I added the environment variable directly.